Configure the GlobalProtect Cloud Service for Remote Networks

 service for remote networks.

-- Find the Service IP Address for this firewall by selecting PanoramaCloud ServicesStatusNetwork Details, clicking the Remote Networks radio button, and viewing the Service IP Address field.
+- Find the Service IP Address for this remote network connection by selecting PanoramaCloud ServicesStatusNetwork Details, clicking the Remote Networks radio button, and viewing the Service IP Address field.
 The GlobalProtect cloud service for remote networks infrastructure has assigned this IP address for your cloud firewall, and you must configure this as the peer IP address to set up the IPSec tunnel between the remote network location and the GlobalProtect cloud service for remote networks.

 - Check the Local IP address for the device at the remote network location on the PanoramaCloud ServicesStatusNetwork DetailsRemote Networks page.
 If you are performing NAT at the remote network location, the Local IP address displays the IP address of the device after NAT.